My ASN Journey: Bring home the IPv6 via WireGuard

 [Peer]

-PublicKey = <Your client public key>
+PublicKey = <Your client public key (from the tutorial later on)>

 Example with my IPv6 prefix: